Simultaneous Multi-objective Alignment Across Verifiable and Non-verifiable Rewards: Decoding-time Alignment Details and Robustness Analysis

-In this section, we provide further results for validating the effectiveness of continuing hidden state in our PRM-guided decoding for alignment.
-We present comparisons between our continuing hidden state approach with classic text chunk concatenation approach and the results are in Table \ref{tab:hidden_state_ablation} and \ref{tab:hidden_state_ablation_math}.
-From Table \ref{tab:hidden_state_ablation}, we observe that in Human Values where there is not a clear process structure, step-wise generation using text chunk concatenation leads to performance degradation compared to the one-pass generation.
-Meanwhile, our continuing hidden state approach achieve comparable performance with one-pass generation when no guidance from PRMs is used, and also consistent improvements over text chunk method when guided by PRMs.
-This demonstrates that text chunk concatenation which requires iterative re-encoding can break the generation continuity while our hidden state approach preserve such continuity for response generation.
-In Table \ref{tab:hidden_state_ablation_math}, there is no major performance difference between text chunk method and our hidden state method, which indicates the text chunk methods does not break generation continuity when the process structure is clear and well-defined such as in Math domain.
+In this section, we provide further results validating the effectiveness of continuing hidden states in our PRM-guided decoding for alignment.
+We present comparisons between our continuing hidden state approach and the standard text-chunk concatenation approach, with results shown in Table \ref{tab:hidden_state_ablation} and \ref{tab:hidden_state_ablation_math}.
+From Table \ref{tab:hidden_state_ablation}, we observe that in Human Values where there is not a clear process structure, stepwise generation using text chunk concatenation leads to performance degradation compared to the one-pass generation.
+Meanwhile, our continuing hidden state approach achieves comparable performance to one-pass generation when no guidance from PRMs is used, and also consistent improvements over text chunk method when guided by PRMs.
+This demonstrates that text chunk concatenation which requires iterative re-encoding can break the generation continuity while our hidden state approach preserves such continuity for response generation.
+In Table \ref{tab:hidden_state_ablation_math}, there is no major performance difference between the text-chunk method and our hidden state method, which indicates that text chunk methods do not break generation continuity when the process structure is clear and well-defined such as in the Math domain.